 6.2 Greenock is the largest town with an estimated population of approximately 43,000 (2016).
-It is Inverclyde's main administrative centre, with the Council and the Health and Social Care Partnership based in the town centre, and is also the main retail and commercial centre.
+It is Inverclyde's main administrative centre, with the Council and the Health and Social Care Partnership based in the town centre, along with West College Scotland's Greenock campus, and is also the main retail and commercial centre.
 It has an active waterfront, with marine uses operating out of Inchgreen, James Watt Dock, the East India and Victoria Harbours, and a busy freight and cruise ship port at Ocean Terminal.
 Electronic and service companies operate from industrial locations around the town.
-Complementing the residential and business areas of Greenock are some of Inverclyde's most popular greenspaces such as Battery Park, Lyle Hill and Greenock Cemetery.
+Complementing the residential and business areas of Greenock are some of Inverclyde's most attractive greenspaces such as Battery Park, Lyle Hill and Greenock Cemetery.